Monarchs of Aragon

 Alfonso, worried trying to compete with Portugal, who had circumnavigated Africa, and the Aragonese dominium of the Mediterranean, accepted the proposal of this Genovese sailor Cristopher Columbus, and sponsors an expedition to the Indies by navigating westwards.

-Isabella and Ferdinand of Aragon have a daughter called Juana, who marries the Habsburg prince Phillip.
+Isabella and Ferdinand of Aragon have several daughters, including Juana, who marries Richard III, and Catherine, who marries the Habsburg prince Phillip.
 Their son, Charles, will become Emperor of the Holy Roman Empire as Charles V and king of Aragon as Carlos I, who was followed by Philip II (who also inherited the Netherlands), Philip III, Philip IV and Carlos II.

 In Castile, Alfonso's son Sancho V is followed by his son Juan III, who also became king of Portugal as Joao IV, but this was barely a personal union.
 Juan's heirs - Alfonso XIII and Enrique VII - also ruled over Portugal (Alfonso VI & Henrique II) until Joao Braganza drived out the Castilian usurpers, and became Joao V of Portugal.